jupyterhub/zero-to-jupyterhub-k8s/doc/source/amazon/efs_storage.rst

 Drawbacks:

-* Setting permissions on persistent volumes is not nailed down in the kubernetes spec yet.
+* Setting permissions on persistent volumes is not nailed down in the Kubernetes spec yet.
 This adds some complications we will discuss later.

 * A crafty user may be able to contact the EFS server directly and read other user's files depending on how the system is setup.